abs-lang/abs/docs/types/decorator.md

 # Decorator

 Decorators are a feature built on top of
-ABS' functions -- they're not a type *per se*.
+ABS' functions -- they're not a type *per se* but they do have their own *syntactic sugar*.

 A decorator is a function that "wraps" another function, allowing you to enhance the original